step-/nathans-wallpaper/README.md

 The slideshow directory can be set with `-prefs` or in the Preferences dialog (application menu).

-Each slide plays using the current wallpaper MODE: Centre, Tile, Scale, Stretch, Distort.
-Wallpaper MODE can be set with `-prefs` or the Preferences dialog or by writing the mode value in file `$HOME/.config/wallpaper/backgroundmode`.
+Each slide plays using the currently saved wallpaper mode: Centre, Tile, Scale, Stretch, Distort.
+Wallpaper mode can be set with `-prefs` or the Preferences dialog or by writing the mode value in file `$HOME/.config/wallpaper/backgroundmode`.
 Bypass using the saved mode with `-play=MODE` or by prefixing the MODE and a colon to the image path